 It takes a little research to find out how much your phone is worth.
 The easiest way to evaluate your device is by checking how much it’s going for on eBay.
 Simply go to eBay.com, and search for the phone you want to sell.
 Once you perform the search, head over to the filters.
 Checkmark Used under Condition.
 Then move over to the Show only section and checkmark Sold items.

 Find devices that look to be in a similar condition and with the same specs as your used phone.
 You have to keep in mind your phone’s state, how it looks, if it has any cracks, etc. Try to check how much the latest sold devices went for, and that should be a reasonable estimate of how much you can expect to get for your phone.

 If you think the amount of money is enough, then continue to the next steps.

 Backup your phone

 You probably don’t want to lose all your data.
-Photos, videos, contacts, and everything else you have on your device are very valuable.
+Photos, videos, contacts, and everything else you have on your device are precious.
 Make sure you backup all your data before you hand the device over to its next owner.
-We have a complete guide linked below, so check it out to learn all about backing up your current phone.
+We have a complete guide on backing up an Android phone, so check it out to learn all about backing up your current phone.

 Perform a factory data reset

 Now that all your files and data are safely stored, it’s time to finally wipe your device clean.
 The best way to do this is by performing a factory data reset.
 Doing this will clean up your phone’s storage and settings, taking it back to its original state.
 The phone will look and feel just as it did the first time you turned it on (software-wise).
 You’ll even have to go through the initial setup process again.

 Before you factory reset, make sure to remove your Google account, otherwise, the next user may not be able to use the phone.